Nedson202/jasmine-boilerplate/README.md

 # jasmine-boilerplate
-a bootstrapped jasmine testing environment
+A bootstrapped jasmine testing environment.

+Do npm i -g jasmine to install jasmine globally

-run your specs with npm test
+Run your specs with npm test